NBISweden/module-r-intro-dm-practices/_episodes/03-basics-factors-dataframes.md

 > Check out the help for `read_csv()` by typing `?read_csv` to learn more.
 >
 > In addition to the above versions of the csv format, you should develop the
-> habits of looking at and record some parameters of your csv files.
+> habits of looking at some parameters of your csv files.
 For
 > instance, the character encoding, control characters used for line ending,
 > date format (if the date is not splitted into three variables), and the
 > presence of unexpected [newlines](https://en.wikipedia.org/wiki/Newline) are
 > important characteristics of your data files.
 Those parameters will ease up
 > the import step of your data in R.
+{: .callout}

 ## What are data frames?